Facebook Pixel

 • General Academic Credit Courses

-My child is going to school in a different province or country.
+My child is enrolled at a school in a different province or country.
 Are they eligible for the LCS Summer Academy credit courses?

 Any student is welcome to apply for LCS Academy and Summer programs and, if applicable, earn an Ontario Secondary School credit.
 The student should consult with the guidance department at their school to determine whether the credit can be given equivalency in their home province/country.
 Equivalency will vary from province to province, country to country and from course to course.